mesonbuild/meson-python/docs/how-to-guides/meson-args.rst

 .. todo::

    - Explain how you can add extra Meson arguments via ``pyproject.toml``
-   - Explain how you can add extra Meson arguments via the build conifig settings
+   - Explain how you can add extra Meson arguments via the build config settings
    - Mention the order in which Meson arguments are added, and how it affect Meson